Framing effect (psychology): Influence: real world application

-In logic, extensionality requires "two formulas which have the same truth-value under any truth-assignments to be mutually substitutable salva veritate in a sentence that contains one of these formulas."
-Put simply, objects that have the same external properties are equal.
-This principle, applied to decision making, suggests that making a decision in a problem should not be affected by how the problem is described.
-For example, varied descriptions of the same decision problem should not give rise to different decisions, due to the extensionality principle.
-If judgments are made on the basis of irrelevant information as described, that is called an extensionality violation.

 Developmental factors

 The framing effect has consistently been shown to be one of the largest biases in decision making.
 In general, susceptibility to framing effects increases with age.
 Age difference factors are particularly important when considering health care and financial decisions.
+The susceptibility to framing can influence how older individuals perceive and in turn respond to information, potentially leading to less optimal choices that can have lasting consequences.
+In healthcare, for instance, where decisions profoundly affect well-being, the framing effect can sway older individuals towards or away from certain treatment options based on the way in which the medical information is presented.
+Likewise, in financial decision-making, the framing of retirement planning or investment risks may have significant impacts on the choices individuals make, potentially impacting their financial security and state in the later stages of their lives.

-However, the framing effect seems to disappear when encountering it in a foreign (non-native) language.
+However, the framing effect seems to diminish when encountered in a foreign (non-native) language.
 One explanation of this disappearance is that a non-native language provides greater cognitive and emotional distance than one's native tongue.
 A foreign language is also processed less automatically than a native tongue.
 This leads to more deliberation, which can affect decision making, resulting in decisions that are more systematic.